 Transaction Codes Explained

 Form 4 uses one and two letter transaction codes to describe what happened.
-Here is the plain-English glossary for the codes you will actually see in the Blue Collar Picks feed.
+Here is the plain-English glossary for every code you will see in the Blue Collar Picks feed, with a does-this-matter verdict for each.

 The five codes that matter most